biobakery/anpan/README.md

     cat("\nCXX14FLAGS=-O3 -march=native -mtune=native -fPIC",
         "CXX14=g++", # or clang++ but you may need a version postfix file = M, sep = "\n", append = TRUE)

+The rstan dependency should hopefully be removed soon.

 anpan requires the following R packages, most of which which can be installed from CRAN: